ABSTRACT

 The contents of this history are ©2012 D. NESBITT ASSOCIATES.
 All rights reserved

-“This history is an ongoing compilation of many people's work.
+A note from ”Young Dave”: “This history is an ongoing compilation of many people's work.
 The basis for discussion comes from two (2) NACE 1993 papers entitled, "The History of Chemical Cleaning as a Business" by A. David Nesbitt, P.E., and "A Historical Perspective of Industrial Cleaning Business" by Christopher J. Bloch, John Knox, A. David Nesbitt, P.E. and C.H.
 Heist.
 Where possible, all contributions are shown as footnotes at the end of each section, or in the Acknowledgements section at the end of this document."